i-witness/i-witness.github.io/index.md

 ### Mission statement
 ---------------------
-For years we have watched state and corporate interests dominate the common good in a one-sided arms race of surveilance technology.
+For years, govenmental and corporate interests have dominated the surveilance arms race.

-CCTV and ANPR are now ubiquitous, with facial recognition in public spaces on the rise, allowing law enforcement unlimited oversight of our personal lives.
+CCTV and ANPR are ubiquitous, facial recognition creeps into public spaces, and everything we do online is tracked.

-Monopolies like Google and Facebook track us across the internet and sell our digital selves to advertisers.
+Digital monopolies convert our private lives into advertising revenue.

-In a climate of rising inequality and racial injustice, we aim to enable systemic surveilance where it really should be targeted:
+In a climate of rising inequality and injustice, we aim to develop systemic oversight where it's *really* needed.
-at law enforcement officers.

 ### What does this shortcut do?
 -------------------------------